Cold Regions Engineering

 - Heat transfer

-- Water supply, treatment and storage
+- Water supply, treatment, storage and distribution

 - Air infiltration and water vapor concerns